Pleasanton, California: Friday Concerts in the Park

 Another Pleasanton Downtown Association tradition is the Friday Concerts in the Park series.
 Every Friday from June until September the PDA schedules different local bands to perform in the evenings at the Lions' Wayside Park off of First Street.
 The events are free of charge and draw a crowd.
 Additional seating for 'Concerts in the Park' is available at Delucchi Park, at the intersection of First Street and Neal Street.

 Fairgrounds

 The Alameda County Fairgrounds is a 270 acre facility located in Pleasanton.
 It is home to the annual Alameda County Fair, held since 1912, as well as numerous trade shows and community events including but not limited to the Scottish Games which occur annually on Labor Day weekend.
 Located on its grounds, the Pleasanton Fairgrounds Racetrack was built in 1858, making it the oldest 1 mi horse racing track in the United States.
 There is a 3,000 seat amphitheater, as well as a nine-hole golf course located within the track's infield.

 The Alameda County Central Railroad Society has maintained a model train exhibit at the fairgrounds since 1959.

+Architecture

+Because of the preservation of Pleasanton's historic downtown area, many examples of architectural styles dating back to the mid-19th century exist.
+Buildings in Gothic Revival, Pioneer, Italianate, Commercial Italianate, Colonial Revival, and Queen Anne styles can be found within walking distance of each other.

+One of the icons of downtown Pleasanton is the Kolln Hardware building, located at 600 Main Street.
+It is designed in the Commercial Italianate style, but the prominent five-sided corner tower and a few other features are indicative of the Colonial Revival style.
+The structure mixes in a little bit of Queen Anne design in the tower and gable.
+This building was built in 1890 and has always housed a hardware store, first by the Lewis Brothers, then Cruikshank and Kolln.
+The hardware store has been known as Kolln Hardware since 1933.
+In 2004, the Kolln Hardware business shut its doors.
+Bud Cornett, a Pleasanton developer, purchased the landmark and has invested in its renovation and earthquake retrofit.
+After more than 100 years of serving the community as a hardware store, the space is now occupied by Comerica Bank.